Room number: 1.39A

 My first book, The Nashville Way: Racial Etiquette and the Struggle for Social Justice in a Southern City, was a community study of race relations and the Movement in Nashville, Tennessee.
 It focused on the evolving relationship between racial law and racial custom (as exhibited by a number of different settings within the city) and how this relationship conditioned the cultural attitudes of whites and African Americans.
 The book was awarded the Tennessee History Book Award (from the Tennessee Historical Commission & Tennessee Library Association) and the Arthur Miller Centre First Book Prize (from the British Association of American Studies and the University of East Anglia).

 My current research agenda is preoccupied with several assorted projects.
-I am currently completely a teaching-oriented textbook on the 1960 sit-ins, and an edited monograph of oral histories on the African-American experience in Pittsburgh.
+I am currently completing a teaching-oriented textbook on the 1960 sit-ins, and an edited monograph of oral histories on the African-American experience in Pittsburgh.
 Future project themes include nonviolent direct action and post-civil rights era black politics.

 I welcome inquiries about postgraduate supervision in my research areas.